Death of Rebecca Zahau

 Rebecca Mawii Zahau (March 15, 1979 – July 13, 2011), also known as Rebecca Nalepa, was a Burmese American woman who was found hanging at the beach house home of her boyfriend in Coronado, California, United States, on July 13, 2011, and pronounced dead by first responders called to the residence.
 Her death occurred two days after 6-year-old Max Shacknai, the son of her boyfriend Jonah Shacknai, had fallen from the staircase of the same property.
-At the time, he was in critical condition in the hospital.
-Rebecca and her then teenaged sister, Xena, were the only known people present at the time of Max's fall.
+At the time she died, Max was in critical condition in the hospital.
+Zahau and her then teenaged sister, Xena, were the only known people present at the time of Max's fall.
 Subsequently on July 16, 2011, Max Shacknai died of his injuries.

 San Diego Sheriff Bill Gore announced on September 2, 2011, that Zahau's death was a suicide while the younger Shacknai's death had been ruled an accident, and that neither was the result of foul play.